 A journey through the seasons with two adopted whippets, a poet and a camera

 The stories, poems and photographs on this blog are the original creative work of Xenia Tran.
-Inspired by life in the Scottish Highlands and in awe of nature she gives voice to the wisdom of her two adopted whippets Eivor and Pearl.
+Inspired by life in the Scottish Highlands and in awe of nature she gives voice to the wisdom of her adopted and fostered whippets.

-Wishing you all a happy Monday and peaceful start to the week,
+Wishing you all a blessed Thursday and a peaceful rest of the week,